-Tenkara in Focus downloads provide additional material and insights not contained in the Tenkara in Focus free episodes.
+Tenkara in Focus downloads and USB drives provide additional material and insights not contained in the Tenkara in Focus free episodes.
 Paul Gaskell and John Pearson travel to Japan to learn from the masters and from accomplished Japanese tenkara anglers.
 Luckily for us, they take cameras so we can "look over their shoulders" to see what they saw and learn what they learned.

 Tenkara Master Masami Sakakibara is best known for his casting.
 That isn't the half of it.
 Casting is critical, no doubt about it, but casting skill is actually only a small part of what makes Tenkara no Oni a master.

 In the classic Japanese master - student relationship, the master doesn't teach.
 The master just does what he does.
 It is up to the student to learn - primarily from observation, secondarily from questions.

 This premium download is a video I am going to watch over and over.
 There is just so much to observe and so much to learn.
 I know I can't absorb it all the first time (or the second, or the third).

 I have had the pleasure of fishing with Sakakibara san twice, once in Japan and once at the first Oni School put on by the Tenkara Guides in Salt Lake City.
 I mean this with no disrespect, but truly, watching a video of Masami Sakakibara fish is better than watching him fish in person.

 valuable as real-life time with him is, you can't hit replay.
 With a video, you